Carnewal/CarnewalMEAN/README.md

 # Running

 * For nodejs, use "npm start" in the root directory.
 Server will start on port 3000
-* For angular, use "grunt serve".
+* For angular, cd to angular/ and use "grunt serve".
 Server will start on port 9000

 # Testing